 Best supplements and coping strategies for burnout

-A very modern problem: burnout is a serious, stress-related issue.
+A very modern problem: burnout is a serious issue.
 Here's 6 things that may help alleviate the symptoms.

 In 1974, Herbert Freudenberger brought the term ‘burnout’ to the public’s attention with his book, Burnout: The High Cost of High Achievement.
-In it, he characterised what is now a very modern problem (thanks, 2020): chronic, long-term stress, often linked to the demands of your job.
+In it, he characterised what is now a very modern problem (thanks, 2020).

 What are the symptoms of burnout?